mattw200/gemstone-profiler-logger/README.md

 It should be possible to force-load (i.e. with `modprobe -f`, look online for documentation on this) one of the existing kernel modules if your existing kernel supports this.
 For ARMv7 use the [powmon-enable-pmcs.ko.rpi3-32](https://github.com/mattw200/gemstone-profiler-logger/blob/master/enable-pmcs/powmon-enable-pmcs.ko.rpi3-32) and for ARMv8 use [powmon-enable-pmcs.ko.precompiled.armv8](https://github.com/mattw200/gemstone-profiler-logger/blob/master/enable-pmcs/powmon-enable-pmcs.ko.precompiled.armv8) (rename them to `perf.ko`)

-If you are using the ODROID-XU3 or ODROID-XU4 board and the provided disk image from [Powmon](http://www.powmon.ecs.soton.ac.uk/powermodeling/) the n the pre-compiled `mv perf.ko.precompiled.xu3` can be used without any re-compilation or force-loading:
+If you are using the ODROID-XU3 or ODROID-XU4 board and the provided disk image from [Powmon](http://www.powmon.ecs.soton.ac.uk/powermodeling/) then the pre-compiled `perf.ko.precompiled.xu3` can be used without any re-compilation or force-loading:
 ```
 mv perf.ko.precompiled.xu3 perf.ko
 sudo insmod perf.ko